castai/terraform-provider-castai/examples/gke/cloud_proxy/README.md

 ## Usage

+> [!NOTE]
+> You can also ask CAST AI support to enable the GKE API Proxy feature for the whole organization.
+In this case, you can ignore steps 3-5 and set `cluster_read_only = false` for the first `terraform apply`.

 1. Rename `tf.vars.example` to `tf.vars`
 2. Update `tf.vars` file with your project name, cluster name, cluster region and CAST AI API token.
 3. Initialize Terraform.
 Under example root folder run: